Engineering topological phases of any winding and Chern numbers in extended Su-Schrieffer-Heeger models: Topological phases in terms of winding numbers

 for any values of $\phi$, as long as $\theta \ne 0$.
 In addition, Hamiltonian preserves the mirror symmetry with respect to $\theta$, when $\phi=0,\pm m\pi$, where $m$ is integer.
 Let $\mathcal M_\theta$ be the operator for mirror symmetry and it acts as, $\mathcal M_\theta g(\theta)=g(-\theta)$, where $g(\theta)$ is an arbitrary function of $\theta$.
 Hamiltonian obeys the relation,

 only for $\phi=0,\pm m\pi$.
-Topological phase emerges when this symmetry is broken.
+Anyway, this symmetry is not relevant to the topological properties in this case.
 However, Hamiltonian preserves the mirror symmetry with respect to both $\theta$, and $\phi$.
 It means, if $\mathcal M_{\theta,\phi}$ be the operator of that symmetry, Hamiltonian holds the relation:

+It occurs due to the fact that hopping parameters, $v,\,w,\,t_a$ and $t_b$ do not change sign upon simultaneous sign reversal of angular variables $\theta$ and $\phi$.

 Interestingly, topological phase of 2D system is realized in this 1D model when $\theta$ is allowed to vary from $-\pi$ to $\pi$, for a specific value of another angular variable $\phi$.
 For example, $\mathcal C=\pm 1$ is realized when $0<\phi<\pi$, while $\mathcal C=\mp 1$ when $-\pi<\phi <0$.
 Mirror symmetry with respect to $\mathcal M_\theta$ is broken in this entire regime, but that with respect to $\mathcal M_{\theta,\phi}$ is preserved.
 Band gap vanishes for $\phi=0$, as well as band inversion occurs around this point.
 Hence these two distinct topological phases are realized in this model.
 No other phase is realized if the further neighbour hopping extends beyond the NN primitive cells for the parametrization defined in Eq. \ref{parameters-1}.
 However, band inversion is found to take place if further neighbor hopping between NN cells is replaced by NNN cells and this phenomenon occurs recursively if the further neighbor hopping terms extend beyond NNN cells successively in addition.